shewanirahul/GroupFormationTool/README.md

 # GroupFormationTool
-by Rob Hawkey, Dr. Raghav Sampangi, and Krutarth Patel Copyright 2020
+by Rahul Shewani, Joshin Jonson, and Hirenkumar khant Copyright 2020